Better Pre-Training by Reducing Representation Confusion: Related Work

 In recent years, pre-trained language models have made significant breakthroughs in the field of NLP.
 BERT \citep{devlin2018bert}, which proposes MLM and NSP pre-training objectives, is pre-trained on large-scale unlabeled corpus and has learned bidirectional representations efficiently.
 After that, many different pre-trained models are produced, which further improve the effectiveness of the pre-trained models.
 RoBERTa \citep{liu2019roberta} proposes to remove the NSP task and verifies through experiments that more training steps and larger batches can effectively improve the performance of the downstream tasks.
 ALBERT \citep{lan2019albert} proposes a Cross-Layer Parameter Sharing technique to lower memory consumption.
-XL-Net \citep{yang2019xlnet} proposes Permutation Language Modeling (PLM) to capture the dependencies among predicted tokens.
+XL-Net \citep{yang2019xlnet} proposes Permutation Language Modeling to capture the dependencies among predicted tokens.
 ELECTRA \citep{clark2020electra} adopts Replaced Token Detection (RTD) objective, which considers the loss of all tokens instead of a subset.
+TUPE \citep{ke2020rethinking} performers Query-Key dot product with different parameter projections for contextual information and positional information separately and then added them up, they also add relative position biases like T5 \cite{raffel2019exploring} on different heads to form the final correlation matrix.
+DEBERTA \citep{he2020deberta} separately encodes the context and position information of each token and uses the textual and positional disentangled matrices of the words to calculate the correlation matrix.